Sentinel (comics)

 The Sentinels are a group of mutant-hunting robots appearing in American comic books published by Marvel Comics.
-They are typically depicted as antagonists to the X-Men.
+They first appeared in The X-Men #14 (November 1965), written by Stan Lee and illustrated by Jack Kirby.
+The original Sentinels were created by Bolivar Trask, and they are typically depicted as antagonists to the X-Men.

-The Sentinels played a large role in several X-Men animated series, and have been featured in several X-Men video games.
+The Sentinels played a large role in several X-Men animated series and have been featured in a number of X-Men video games.
 The Sentinels are featured prominently in the 2014 film X-Men: Days of Future Past, and made brief appearances in the 2006 film X-Men: The Last Stand and the 2016 film X-Men: Apocalypse.
-In 2009, The Sentinels were ranked in IGN as the 38th Greatest Comic Book Villain of All Time.
+In 2009, the Sentinels were ranked by IGN as the 38th Greatest Comic Book Villain of All Time.

 Publication history

-Sentinels' debut in The X-Men #14 (November 1965).
+The Sentinels' debut in The X-Men #14 (November 1965).
 Art by Jack Kirby.

-Created by Stan Lee and Jack Kirby, they first appeared in The X-Men #14 (Nov.
-1965).
+The Sentinels first appeared in The X-Men #14 (November 1965), and were created by writer Stan Lee and artist/co-writer Jack Kirby.

 Sentinels are programmed to locate mutants and capture or kill them.
-Though several types of Sentinels have been introduced, the typical Sentinel is three stories tall, is capable of flight, projects energy blasts, and can detect mutants.
-Pursuing genocide as the means of dealing with a threat has made the Sentinels an analogy for racial hatred and other negative types of fanaticism in Marvel stories, represent the horrific consequences of humanity's actions based on hate and ignorance, along with a caution of the risks of AI takeover.
+Though several types of Sentinels have been introduced, the typical Sentinel is three stories tall and is capable of flight, projecting energy blasts, and detecting mutants.

 Characteristics

 Sentinels are designed to hunt mutants.
 While many are capable of tactical thought, only a handful are self-aware.

 Sentinels are technologically advanced, and have exhibited a wide variety of abilities.
 They are armed (primarily with energy weapons and restraining devices), capable of flight, and can detect mutants at long range.
 They possess vast physical strength, and their bodies are highly resistant to damage.
 Some are able to alter their physical forms or re-assemble and reactivate themselves after they have been destroyed.

-Some Sentinel variants have the ability to learn from their experiences, developing their defenses during an engagement.
+Some Sentinels can learn from their experiences, developing their defenses during an engagement.
 Several groups of Sentinels have been created or led by a single massive Sentinel called Master Mold.
 Some Sentinels are also equipped with an inconspicuous logic loop in case they should go rogue to convince them that they are mutants.

-Because of their power, sophistication, and high mass production, Sentinels are sold on the black market.
-Entities obtain them—often in poor condition—for their own purposes (not necessarily mutant-related).

-During the "Iron Man 2020" event, a Sentinel appears as a member of the A.I.
-Army.

 Types of Sentinels

 Evolution of the Sentinel.
 Art by Ardian Syaf.

-There are different types of Sentinels that appear in the comics: